- #VanishingGirls campaign advocates for girls’ right to life in India

 “In our country, 7,000 babies are aborted every day for one reason: they are girls instead of boys,” said Tehmina Arora, Director of ADF India.
 “India’s skewed sex ratio shows that, as a nation, we have failed girls.
 They are either aborted or, once born, subject to various forms of violence.
 It’s time to address this issue, especially on the International Day of the Girl Child.
 Every child is precious.
 Both girls and boys have an equal right to life and liberty.
 Our nation cannot afford to lose its little girls to discrimination and neglect.
 India’s future is interlinked with the lives of the girls and women of the country.
 Whoever believes that girls share the same rights as boys cannot turn a blind eye to what is happening in India today.”

-India has lost over 63 million women in the past one decade due to the wide spread use of this practice.
+India has lost over 63 million women in the past one decade due to the wide spread use of this practice as well as other factors such as lack of nutrition and the neglect of newborn girls.
 There are 21 million girls unwanted by their family in the country today, according to the 2018 Economic Survey issued by the Indian government.

 The #VanishingGirls campaign is an initiative of ADF India advocating for the right to life particularly focusing on the practice of sex-selective abortion in India.
 The campaign launched in 2016 and has celebrated the UN’s International Day of the Girl Child every year since.